|Aktivitets nivå :||Other|

-Our journey commences this morning in Punta Arenas.
-Here we board our scheduled flight to Stanley in the Falkland Islands.
-After a short 90-minute journey we are met on arrival and transferred to the pier.
-Stanley is home to just over 2,000 residents and is reminiscent of a rural town in coastal Britain.
+Our journey commences this morning in the southern Chilean city of Punta Arenas.
+We meet at a central location and transfer to the airport for our scheduled service to Stanley in the Falkland Islands.
+After a short 90-minute flight we arrive in Stanley and are met on arrival and transferred to the pier.
+Stanley is currently home to just over 2,000 residents and is reminiscent of a rural town in coastal England or Scotland.
 It is charming with brightly colored houses, pretty flower-filled gardens, a quaint cathedral and several local pubs.
-There is time to explore the town before embarkation.
-Excitement is in the air as we cast off, bound for Antarctica and the adventure of a lifetime.
+The waterfront memorial, built to commemorate the lives of the servicemen lost during the Falklands War in the early 1980’s, is a sobering reminder of recent history.
+There is time to explore the town, before we make our way to the ship for embarkation.
+After settling in to our cabins and exploring the ship, we meet our expedition team and fellow passengers.
+Excitement is in the air as we enjoy a welcome cocktail, dinner and cast off, bound for South Georgia – and the adventure of a lifetime.

 We chart a course bound for South Georgia.
 This stretch of the South Atlantic is rich in its bio-diversity and showcases an abundance of astonishing wildlife.
 We will be joined by hundreds of seabirds including the wandering albatross.
 Giant petrels and smaller Cape petrels are also constant companions as we make our way south.
 Throughout the day our onboard experts educate us with a series of presentations about the environment, wildlife and history and the locations we hope to visit in the coming days.